 Hip hop’s super group crashed New York City via Detroit, Long Beach, Brooklyn, and Jersey City for a powerful performance at SOB’s.
 Support quality hip hop and purchase their self-titled album “Slaughterhouse” on iTunes.

 Detroit native Moe Dirdee is a midwest hip hop breakthrough artist and well-connected in his home city.
 Moe represents the generation following Royce Da 5’9″, Kid Rock, Eminem, and D12.
-Known for battling in Grind Time Now and URL, Moe has released countless compilations, mixtapes, and singles to earn him a strong reputation.
+Known for battling in GTN and URL, Moe has released countless compilations, mixtapes, and singles to earn him a strong reputation.
 In 2010, Moe released Dirdee Moetown: The Mixtape, which explains his professional relationships with some of the hardest hip hop artists in Detroit.
-In the same year, “M.O.E.”
-(Mark of Excellence) brought forth the city’s anthem “You Don’t Belong In Detroit”, produced by Chanes.
-In 2011, Moe released Dirdee Moetown 2, along with the music video “What Happened”.
-Support quality hip hop by purchasing Moe Dirdee’s albums and watch his music videos listed below.
+In the same year, M.O.E.
+(Mark of Excellence) brought forth the city’s anthem, “You Don’t Belong In Detroit”, produced by Chanes.
+In 2011, Moe released Dirdee Moetown 2, along with the music video, “What Happened”.